 Pouch is an awesome little gem, who saves you money at every turn!
 If you download Pouch onto your computer, then it automatically searches for discount codes and highlights the ones that are available when you reach the checkout.
 It’s then simply a case of clicking the Pouch recommendation and it adds the discount coupon to your basket.
 It also works through Facebook messenger!

-I hope that you have found some of these ideas useful.
+I hope that you have found some of these ideas to cut classroom costs useful.
 If you have any other suggestions then please share them below so that other teachers can benefit from them too.

 If you would like to ensure that you are making the most of your own money, then check out the following posts.

 Pop over to my fun and friendly Your Money, Sorted FB group where I share tips, suggestions and inspiration, as well as general chit chat.
 I would love to see you over there.

 I am Eileen Adamson, Your Money Sorted coach, working online with UK based women, helping them to develop a better relationship with money.
 By gaining an understanding of how their personality affects the decisions they make, I can help them to implement changes which will allow them to feel calm, positive and confident that they are in control and making good financial decisions.
 I can then support them to put into place simple strategies that will allow them to manage their finances effectively on a daily basis and create a stable, secure and exciting future for themselves.